A Legal Toolkit for Women's Economic Equality

 1. Sex & Gender Discrimination

 You have the right not to be discriminated against at work on the basis of your sex or gender.
-This right is fundamental and encompasses many of the specific protections below.
+This right is fundamental and encompasses many specific protections.
 The law also protects you based on your gender identity, sexual orientation, and familial status.

 Download Chapter 1